MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-budgetline-from-unmatched-actuals.md

 ---
 title: Create budget lines from unmatched actuals
-description: This article explains how to create project budget lines from cost actuals that which couldn't be matched to an existing budget line during revision.
+description: This article explains how to create project budget lines from cost actuals that could not be matched to an existing budget line during revision.
 author: niranjanmaski
 ms.date: 07/25/2023
 ms.topic: article